frequency-chain/frequency/designdocs/user-handles.md

 * Ensure handles and suffixes are unique and non-conflicting.
 * Make the system resistant to namespace exhaustion, homoglyphs and race conditions.
 * Make the system easy to use and integrate with existing UI and wallet systems.
+* Reduce the likelihood of abuse and misuse of the system for example secondary market trading of handles.

 ## Proposal